Dario Cologna: 2010 and 2014 Olympics

 He finished the 2009–10 FIS Cross-Country World Cup fourth, winning a race and taking two other podiums.
 He also came in third in the 2009–10 Tour de Ski.
 In the Vancouver 2010 Winter Olympics, he won the gold medal in the men's 15km freestyle event.
 Cologna is the first Swiss to win a cross-country skiing gold medal at the Winter Olympics.

 Cologna won the 2010–11 FIS Cross-Country World Cup with more than 300 points ahead of Petter Northug, who came second.
 This season he won four races and took six other podiums, winning the 2010–11 Tour de Ski with 27 seconds ahead of Northug.

 During the 2011–12 FIS Cross-Country World Cup season, Cologna won eight races and took twelve additional podium positions; his 20 podiums are, as of the 2018–19 season, still a record for most podiums in a season.
 On 8 January 2012, Cologna took his third Tour de Ski overall win in Val di Fiemme, winning the 2011–12 Tour de Ski.
 He finished more than a minute ahead of everyone else, with Marcus Hellner being second and Petter Northug third.
 With this performance, Cologna won his third Tour de Ski overall win, being the only male athlete ever to have done so.
 He also snatched the yellow jersey becoming world no. 1 in the 2011–12 FIS Cross-Country World Cup as of 8 January 2012.

 At the World Championships 2013 in Val di Fiemme Cologna won the 30 km pursuit.

 He won the 30 km skiathlon at the Sochi Olympics.
 Later in the games he successfully defended his title from the Vancouver Olympics in the 15 km race, this time in classic technique.

 2017–18 season: Fourth Tour de Ski and third consecutive Olympic 15 km

 Cologna won his fourth Tour de Ski title by winning the 2017–18 edition.
 He won two of the six stages of the Tour, both in Lenzerheide, and won the overall standings with a margin of one minute and 26.5 seconds to second-placed Martin Johnsrud Sundby.
-Alongside female skier Justyna Kowalczyk, Cologna is the only athlete to win the Tour de Ski four times.
+With 4 Tour de Ski wins, he is second only to Johannes Klaebo in total number of wins for men.
 At the PyeongChang Olympics, Cologna won the 15 kilometre freestyle.
 He became the first cross-country skier to win three consecutive 15 km Olympic events.
 On 10 March 2018, he became the first Swiss to win the prestigious Holmenkollen 50 km.

 He was awarded the Holmenkollen Medal in 2021.